JosephDefonse/arma-mml-hybrid/README.md

 <!-- ABOUT THE PROJECT -->
 <h2 id="about-the-project"> About The Project </h2>

-Forecasting in time series is a complex task, often hindered by trends, seasonal components, and non-stationarity.
-This project explores the integration of two methodologies—traditional statistical models like ARMA and deep learning architectures like LSTM—to improve forecasting accuracy.
+This project explores the integration of two methodologies—traditional statistical models like ARMA and deep learning architectures like LSTM to improve forecasting accuracy.

 Using the Minimum Message Length (MML) criterion for model selection, this project compares MML’s performance against other commonly used criteria such as AIC, BIC, and HQ.
-The hybrid ARMA-LSTM model leverages the strengths of ARMA for linear components and LSTM for capturing complex nonlinear residual patterns.
+The hybrid ARMA-LSTM model uses the strengths of ARMA for linear components and LSTM for capturing complex nonlinear residual patterns.

 ### Key Features:
 - **Hybrid Modeling**: Combines ARMA for linear dependencies and LSTM for nonlinear patterns.
-- **MML-Based Model Selection**: Implements MML to optimize ARMA model selection, outperforming AIC, BIC, and HQ.
+- **MML-Based Model Selection**: Implements MML to optimise ARMA model selection, outperforming AIC, BIC, and HQ.
 - **Extensive Mathematical Framework**: Includes detailed mathematical proofs for ARIMA, SARIMA, AIC, BIC, and MML, along with forward and backward propagation in LSTM.
 - **Comparative Analysis**: Evaluates ARIMA and ARIMA-LSTM models across various forecasting horizons (T).